Eswatini Country Commercial Guide

 Language

 English and siSwati are the official languages, and English is the official written language.
-Businesspeople speaking English will have very little trouble being understood by educated Emaswati.
+Businesspeople speaking English will have little trouble being understood by Emaswati.

 Health

 Medical facilities are available throughout Eswatini.
-Although the Mbabane Clinic in the capital is small, it is well equipped and well-staffed for minor procedures.
+The Mbabane Clinic and the Ezulwini Private Hospital are well equipped and well-staffed for minor procedures.
 For advanced care, Americans often choose to go to South Africa where better facilities and more specialists exist.
 Most prescription drugs are available locally or can be imported from South Africa.
 A doctor’s note describing the medication may be helpful if questioned by authorities.

-Eswatini has one of the world’s highest HIV prevalence rates.
-[WCM2] [DDN(3] All of the usual precautions must be taken to avoid this easily prevented infection.
+Eswatini has high HIV prevalence rates.
+All usual precautions must be taken to avoid this easily prevented infection.
 In the unlikely case of sexual assault, it is recommended that the victim take post-exposure prophylactics as soon as feasible, and certainly within 48 hours.

 Local Time, Business Hours and Holidays